Little Packington

-Little Packington is a hamlet and civil parish in the North Warwickshire district of the county of Warwickshire, England.
-It is situated just to the northwest of Great Packington and outside the boundaries of Packington Park.
-Population details can be found under Coleshill.
-There is a small church dedicated to St Bartholomew.
-It is of Norman origin with medieval timber framing and 17th-century internal additions.
-It has however been converted for use as a private dwelling and access is granted only on special request.
+Little Packington is a hamlet and civil parish in the North Warwickshire district of the county of Warwickshire, England, and is sometimes known by the names Packington Piggott or Packington Parva.
+The hamlet is situated just to the northwest of Great Packington, close to the boundaries of Packington Park and sits on the River Blythe.

+There is a small historic church dedicated to St Bartholomew at Little Packington.
+It is of Norman origin with medieval timber framing and features a chancel with a north vestry, nave with a west bell-cote, and a modern south porch.
+In the 17th-century internal additions were made.
+The living was united with Great Packington's on 1 August 1860 and the building has since been converted for use as a private dwelling, with access granted only on special request.
+It is now a Grade II listed building.

 1½ miles northeast of the church is Hermitage Manor, dating from the 12th century; remnants of its buildings and moat still exist today.
-There is also an ancient sandstone footbridge, adjacent to a ford which crosses the river Blythe.
+There is also an ancient sandstone footbridge, adjacent to a ford which crosses the River Blythe.

 An "iconic" landfill site in the area closed in 2015.